ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

-The sacred book of Nuffele informs readers that to make a football, a pig's bladder should be carefully removed from the owning pig and inflatted.
+The sacred book of Nuffle informs readers that to make a football, a pig's bladder should be carefully removed from the owning pig and inflated.
 In the earliest days of the modern game, this advice was followed closely, but it quickly became apparent that no matter how careful one attempts to be, the pig in question will always object.
 What's more, once the pig has raised an objection, it rapidly becomes extremely uncooperative!
-Reasoning that there was probably a better way, the nascent NAF began to fiddlee with the design of its balls.
+Reasoning that there was probably a better way, the nascent NAF began to fiddle with the design of its balls.

 One early innovation was shelved at an early stage.
 The story goes that Roze-El was presented with a spherical ball by a young research acolyte by the name of Sochere.
 Supposedly, the Sochere ball was easier to handle and not given to such erratic bouncing, meaning it could be kicked with more precision and passed from player to player with greater ease.
 Roze-El quickly dismissed the notion, stating that, as far as he was concerned, all balls are ovoid, that spherical balls felt wrong and that no one would want to handle one, whereas ovoid balls were easy to carry.
 No one wanted the game to become one of kick-ball, the objective was to pick up, carry and pass the ball!
 Since that time, the design of a Blood Bowl ball has been greatly refined and standardised by both the NAF and the RARG.
 Today, players the world over can be assured that, when they grab a ball, it will be reassuringly ovoid.

-Modern balls tend to follow the same basic construction; an inflaated bladder (often synthetic) is encased in a stitched leather shell.
+Modern balls tend to follow the same basic construction; an inflated bladder (often synthetic) is encased in a stitched leather shell.
 This structure is, in turn, supported and strengthened by bands of metal, onto which are affixed sharp, inch-long spikes, the better to help with grip in the wet and to encourage bloodshed in the scrum.

 Yet, in spite of standardisation by the sport's governing bodies, there still exist a great variety of balls in the world.
 Most races have their own preferences and prejudices when it comes to balls and, consequently, there are more types of ball in common use than one might think.